mosip/mosip-infra/deployment/sandbox-v2/docs/taints.md

 Kubernetes provides *taints* feature to run a pod exclusively on a node.
 This is particularly useful during performance testing where you would like to allocate non-mosip components on separate nodes.

 By default, taints are not applied in the sandbox.
-Provision to enable taints has been provided for following modules:
+Provision to enable taints has been provided for the following modules:

 * postgres
 * minio